bibanon/bibanon/History/Sites/Imageboards/Sites/Raidchan.md

 Raidchan is a *chan featuring an awesome radio show, and a shitty irc network where epic raids once took place.
+It was once part of the Partyvan Network, a coalition of sites, chans, and IRC servers working for the greater good of [[Anonymous]].
+Unfortunately, a major feud caused them to split, and many DDoSes were had.

 ## The Partyvan/Raidchan Split of 08 ##

 ### The Beginning ###